-The Oromo community is quite varied.
-Many members live in large urban areas and have access to education.
-Other members of the community have lived their entire lives in rural villages with little chance to attend schools.
+Other members of the community lived in rural villages with little chance to attend schools.
 Some members of the group may be pre-literate.
 (They do not read or write.)
-Group leaders need to be aware of this and adjust accordingly.
-Activities may be led solely through conversation or may incorporate drawings to teach the material.
+Group facilitators need to be aware of this and adjust accordingly.
+Activities may be led solely through conversation or may incorporate drawings as teaching tools for the material.